Best Fixed-Rate Mortgages In Canada

 Thus, getting pre-approved is an easy way to lock in a fixed rate if you plan to buy a house within the next four months.
 It doesn’t hurt.
 You are protected if the interest rate goes up and will benefit if the interest goes down.

-The pre-approved fixed rate, terms, and conditions will all expire at the end of the holding period.
+The pre-approved fixed rate, terms, and conditions will expire at the end of the holding period.
 Depending on the lender, it usually takes three to four months if you cannot commit to the mortgage.

 See Your Personalized Mortgages Online With approvU